 The challenge with paternalism is obvious.
 Telling people what they can and cannot do is rarely popular.
 In addition, who wants to hear that they can’t make good decisions for themselves?
 That said, we often don’t.
 The idea from traditional economics that we think through all decisions is surely wrong.
 That we come up with the best answer — often wrongly called ‘rationality’ — is clearly strange.
 At least it is strange to anyone who has met a human being.

 Asymmetric paternalism is an approach to regulation.
-It aims to regulate where the benefits to those who don’t naturally make perfect choices are high compared.
+It aims to regulate where the benefits to those who don’t naturally make perfect choices are comparatively high.
 The costs to those who would make perfect choices without the regulation must be low.
 (They also consider the costs to implement the policy.
 Plus any change in firm profits).

 Regulation for Conservatives

 The authors want to help consumers.
-Yet they only want this in certain circumstances.
-The value of regulation to the bad decision makers must be judged.
+Yet, they only want this in certain circumstances.
+The value of regulation to the bad decision-makers must be judged.
 It is then weighed against, and must greatly exceed, the costs to others.
-This seems uncontenious.
+This seems uncontentious.
 As such the authors think such regulation with its large benefits and low costs should be embraced even by conservatives.
 (And anyone else who might not be naturally as keen on regulation).

 The aim of the approach is that:

 “asymmetric paternalism helps those whose rationality is bounded [imperfect decision makers] from making a costly mistake and harms more rational folks [perfect decision makers] very little.
 Such policies should appeal to everyone across the political spectrum and can potentially shift the debate from one about whether or not paternalism is justified, to one about whether the benefits of mistake prevention are larger than the harms imposed on rational people”Camerer, Issacharoff, Loewenstein, O’Donoghue, & Rabin, 2003, page 1254